khushaljethava/khushaljethava.github.io/_posts/2026-04-05-Building-Recommendation-Systems-with-Python.md

 5. **Hybrid** — Combines multiple approaches.
 Best overall performance.

 Start with SVD from the Surprise library for a strong baseline.
 Add content-based features if you have good item metadata.
 Use popularity as a fallback for cold-start users.
 Evaluate with ranking metrics like precision@k and recall@k rather than just RMSE, because real recommendation quality is about whether users like the top few suggestions, not average prediction error across all items.

+## Related Posts

+- [Sentiment Analysis with Python](/posts/Sentiment-Analysis-with-Python/) -- Incorporate user opinion signals to improve recommendation quality.
+- [Python Web Scraping: The Complete Guide](/posts/Python-Web-Scraping-Complete-Guide/) -- Collect product and content data from the web to feed your recommendation engine.
+- [Fraud Detection with Machine Learning in Python](/posts/Fraud-Detection-with-Machine-Learning-Python/) -- Handle imbalanced datasets and evaluation challenges similar to recommendation systems.